Portland isn't as liberal as you think it is

 Of course, it is heartwarming to see the outpouring of support for the two men who were killed and for the one man who was injured, heroes who selflessly and courageously stood up to hate.
 Their loved ones deserve all the funds we can give, and I am grateful that Portland has come out so strongly to unite against this bigotry.

-What I do not understand, though, is all the head-scratching, both within Oregon as well as across the US, as to how such a bigoted attack could occur in Portland.
+What I do not understand, though, is all the head-scratching, both within Oregon as well as across the United States, as to how such a bigoted attack could occur in Portland.
 From where I am standing, people of color have been attacked at such a frequent rate in Portland that I find myself just about ready to quit this city.